 - Provide employees with information and training on health and safety.

-- Provide a written health and safety policy.
+- Provide a written health and safety policy (health & safety management systems are ideal for this)

 - Ensure that employees know what they are doing and only competent people are hired.